zhenzixia/kubernetes/docs/user-guide/kubectl/kubectl_run.md

 kubectl run nginx --image=nginx --overrides='{ "apiVersion": "v1", "spec": { ... } }'

 # Start a single instance of busybox and keep it in the foreground, don't restart it if it exits.
-kubectl run -i -t busybox --image=busybox --restart=Never
+kubectl run -i --tty busybox --image=busybox --restart=Never

 # Start the nginx container using the default command, but use custom arguments (arg1 .. argN) for that command.
 kubectl run nginx --image=nginx -- <arg1> <arg2> ... <argN>